myWorksPiya/WikiPedia-Search/README.md

 # WikiPedia-Search

-A small project using the Wikipedia API for ahowing search result for searched query.
+A small project using the Wikipedia API for showing search result for searched query.

 **Technologies Used:**
 - HTML